BlackAnon22/BlackAnon22.github.io/posts/hackthebox/support.md

 └─$ python decrypt.py
 nvEfEK16^1aM4$e7AclUf8x$tRWxPWO1%lmz
 ```
-nice nice, we got the hardcoded password used for LDAP in the UserInfo.exe binary
+nice nice, we got the hardcoded password used for LDAP in the UserInfo.exe binary.
+Now, lets enumerate other ports

+# Enumeration (Port 88)

+This port is running the kerberos service.
+Now that we have found the ldap password, lets find the user it belongs to using kerbrute.
+You can download kerbrute from [here](https://github.com/ropnop/kerbrute.git)

+command:```kerbrute userenum --dc 10.10.11.174 -d support.htb ~/tools/SecLists/Usernames/xato-net-10-million-usernames.txt```